 Two bird’s eye chilies will give this dip a spicy kick.
 Decrease to 1 for less heat or even bump it up to 3 for extra spice.
 Removing the seeds will also help decrease the heat level.
 These small chilies pack quite the punch.
-On the Scoville scale, it lands in-between the cayenne and habanero.
-They can be found in the produce section of Asian food markets specializing in Southeast Asian ingredients.
+On the Scoville scale, bird’s eye chilies land between the cayenne and habanero.
+They can be found in the produce section of markets with Southeast Asian ingredients.
 Take care when working with the chilies.
 If needed, wear gloves to keep yourself from accidentally transferring the oil to your eyes or mouth after handling.

 Jeow Mak Len (Lao Tomato Dipping Sauce)